Lusail: Waterfront Commercial District

 Also known as Seef Lusail, the Waterfront Commercial District will serve as a hub for shopping malls and other commercial establishments.
 A small amount of land in this district has been designated for residential and office use.
 City developers have planned two kindergartens for this district.

 Fox Hills

 Development of Fox Hills as a residential district was commenced in 2006.
 In 2013, officials claimed that it would receive its first inhabitants for its under-development residential complexes in 2014.

 In 2015, the community was said to accommodate 9,200 apartments ranging from 5 to 7 stories.
 Many of the buildings were constructed with traditional architectural elements in order to represent Qatari heritage.
-Most major infrastructure projects for electricity, water and streets were completed the same year.
+Most major infrastructure projects for electricity, water, and streets were completed in the same year.

 Numerous parks are found in this district, including the Crescent Park.
-Three schools are planned for the northern section: a kindergarten, a primary school and a secondary school.
+Three schools are planned for the northern section: a kindergarten, a primary school, and a secondary school.
 In the southern section, two schools are under construction.